 Tires, as defined below and described in Figure 1, are designed for the vehicle.
 They provide the best overall performance for normal operation.
 The ride and handling characteristics match the vehicle's requirements.
 With proper care they will give excellent reliability traction, skid resistance, and tread life.
-These tires have load carrying capacity, to operate satisfactorily at all loads up to and including the specified Maximum Vehicle Capacity.
+These tires have a load capacity, to operate satisfactorily up to the specified Maximum Vehicle Capacity.